nalnatsheh/iit-ece588/docs/tut/README.md

 import time
 import numpy as np
 ```
-pynq: provides python bindings to control the Pynq-Z2 board.
+pynq: this is the PYNQ library, which enables interaction between the host (ARM processor) and the programmable logic (PL)
-time: to measure the execution time (latency).
+time: used for measuring the execution time of the operations.
-numpy: for array manipulation
+numpy: provides support for large, multi-dimensional arrays and matrices, as well as mathematical functions to operate on these arrays.

 2. **Overlaying the Bitstream**
 ```